The Law Already Exists. It Just Isn't Being Applied.

 Income Sourcing for Inventory Sales

-Amended so income from inventory sales is sourced based on production activities — tightening rules on where income is considered earned.
+Amended so income from inventory sales is sourced solely to the location of production activities — replacing the prior 50/50 sourcing rule and tightening rules on where income is considered earned.

 Partnership Interest Dispositions

-Added to treat gain or loss from the sale of a partnership interest as effectively connected with a U.S. trade or business.
+Added to treat gain or loss on a foreign person's sale of a partnership interest in a U.S. trade or business as effectively connected income.

 Why It’s Not Being Enforced